rcgsheffield/sheffield_hpc/hpc/connecting.rst

     Usernames to connect with all HPC services will be the same as those you use to login to MUSE :underline-bold:`not` the prefix on your email address.

 #.
 Enter your username and password on the myApps Portal login page.
 #.
-Once you have managed to login, you will see a window with applications on the left hand panel.
+Once you have managed to login, you will see a window with Bessemer applications on the left hand panel.

-There are icons for Bessemer and ShARC Applications.
-However, ShARC was decommissioned hence those applications are no longer available.

 You can select a HPC interactive job or a HPC terminal.
 The interactive job is equivalent to a ``srun`` session on a worker node.